 While we all have the best intentions of just one episode of our favorite soap or five minutes playing a game, it almost always translates to a couple of hours procrastination at the least.

-The safest thing to do is to avoid.
+The safest thing to do is to avoid it.

-Although this is easier said than done when it come to human distractions, it is easy enough to simply not turn on whatever electronic time sucker is the devil for you.
+Although this is easier said than done when it comes to human distractions, it is easy enough to simply not turn on whatever electronic time sucker is the devil for you.

 As writers, we are all advised to have a notebook or two and distraction avoidance is the best time to crack these puppies open and run our ballpoints dry.